Committee for the First Amendment: Aftermath

 Humphrey Bogart continued to be a major star, having put the debacle of the Committee (and other political commitments) behind him.
 Bogart's biographers have come to the conclusion that the straight-talking star was genuinely disgusted at being manipulated by the Communist Party.

 John Garfield was subpoenaed by HUAC in 1951, refused to name names, and was blacklisted, dying of a heart attack in 1952.
 It is generally believed he was never a party member, and his blacklisting contributed to the heart attack that killed him at the age of 39.

-Edward G. Robinson, a well-known long-time New Deal liberal who had been friends with Franklin D. Roosevelt, was "gray listed" (never officially blacklisted, but not hired by film producers), and made his living as a stage actor during the period of McCarthyism until director Cecil B. DeMille, a noted and vociferous anti-communist, hired him for his 1956 remake of The Ten Commandments.
-Also "gray listed" were committee members Henry Fonda, Lena Horne and Melvyn Douglas.
+Edward G. Robinson, a well-known long-time New Deal liberal, who had been friends with President Franklin D. Roosevelt, was "graylisted" (never officially blacklisted, but not hired by film producers), and made his living as a stage actor during the period of McCarthyism until director Cecil B. DeMille, a noted and vociferous anti-communist, hired him for his 1956 remake of The Ten Commandments.
+Also "graylisted" were committee members Henry Fonda, Lena Horne and Melvyn Douglas.

 Like Garfield, Sterling Hayden was subpoenaed by HUAC in 1951.
 Unlike Garfield, however, Hayden "named names", a decision he later regretted.
 "It is the one thing I've ever done in my life for which I'm ashamed", he said.

 John Huston later moved to Ireland, reportedly to avoid any backlash from the McCarthyism that gripped the United States in the post-War period.